If you’re a budding musician and want to produce your own music, you should consider audio editing software.

-A music production software or Digital Audio Workstation (DAW) refers to a computer program for recording, composing, and mixing music.
+A music production software or Digital Audio Workstation (DAW) is a computer program for recording, composing, and mixing music.

-A DAW is a software hub that processes digital signals, converts audio, provides the interface for controls and mixing of the audio, and stores the data from the recording and editing sessions.
+A DAW is a software hub that processes digital signals, converts audio, provides the interface for controls and mixing audio, and stores the data from the recording and editing sessions.

 The best music production software will have an intuitive interface, comprehensive MIDI sequencers, audio editors, and loads of effects that generally make the workflow easier.